 To verify that the installation has succeeded, we check that the master node has picked up the desired worker configuration.
-This command when run in the psql shell should output the worker nodes mentioned in the pg_worker_list.conf file.
+This command when run in the psql shell should output the worker nodes we added to the pg\dist\node table above.